 With all this being said, it has been quite the rewarding effort to bring this release to the public and there are still features we will continue to add moving forward.
 Since there have been many messages requesting updates on this matter, for the near future the team will prioritise and accelerate the development of our next product, Operator for SNES.
 This is something we are incredibly excited about and wish to give it the attention and focus it deserves.
 Thank you!

 Note *: The libretro implementation of mGBA does not yet seem to have the ability to load RTC data for GBA via the save file or another mechanism, most likely it will be implemented in a future update on their end.
-As soon as this is done, we will also include it in the Operator app.
+As soon as this is done, we will also include it in the Playback app.